geneostendorf/hello-wrold/README.md

-# hello-wrold
+# hello-world
-Lern about github
+Learn about github
 Lousy typist and speller.